code-423n4/2022-12-backed-findings/data/Awesome-Q.md

      - Consider changing `totalCollateraValue` To `totalCollateralValue`

-# 4. Instead of assigning a value of zero, use the `delete` operator to clear variables.
+# 3. Use the `delete` operator to clear variables, instead of assigning a value of zero.

-To clear variables, use the `delete` operator rather than assignment to zero.
+To clear variables, use the `delete` operator rather than assigning to zero.
 This conveys the intention more clearly and is more idiomatic.

 There is one instance where this can be implemented in the code: